gwen-interpreter/gwen-gpm/README.md

 Benefits of using this package manager when working with Gwen include:

-- Package downloads and installs are managed for you
+- All downloads and installs are managed for you
 - Easily update to the latest versions of packages
 - Easily switch between versions of packages
 - All downloads are verified for integrity before they are installed